Zweaf/kairo/README.md

-# Flux Proxy for Growtopia Android
+# Kairo Proxy for Growtopia Android
-DISCORD: Zweaf#9916
+DISCORD: flux.id

 Growtopia enet proxy that allows modification and viewing of packets, as well as the creation of new ones.

 ## How to use
 1. Install Termux from F-Droid.
 2. Run the command `$ bash install.sh`.
-3. Launch the proxy using `./flux`.
+3. Launch the proxy using `./kairo`.

-## Flux Proxy Features
+## Kairo Proxy Features
 * /legal - Clear malpractice without a legal brief.
 * /banall - Ban all players in the world.
 * /kickall - Kick all players in the world.